Solskjaer not expecting any more new signings at Man Utd & confirms Bruno Fernandes in squad to face Wolves | Goal.com

 “I expect nothing to happen, but that doesn’t mean it can’t happen.”

-The Norwegian coach added that he feels United's attacking options are good enough, while the arrival of Bruno Fernandes will help shake up their playing style.
+The Norwegian coach added that he feels United's attacking options are good enough, while the arrival of Fernandes will help to shake up their playing style.

 Solskjaer confirmed new signing Fernandes will be part of the squad to face Wolves on Saturday, but is not sure if he will start the game.